cxpartners/HTMLDoc/README.md

 - Checkout an example styleguide wrapper at https://github.com/Koded/htmldoc-bootstrap-styleguide-theme
 - Add HTMLDoc comments to your code
 - Create a `htmldoc.yaml` configuration file (yet to be documented see [here](https://github.com/Koded/htmldoc-example-bootstrap/blob/master/htmldoc.yaml) for an example)
-- Run htmldoc on the command line, from the same directory as the `htmldoc.yaml` file
+- Run `htmldoc` on the command line, from the same directory as the `htmldoc.yaml` file

-The built styleguide will be placed in the `./publish` folder.
+The built styleguide will be placed in a `./publish` folder.

 # HTMLDoc Comment Annotations

 With the exception of a set of reserved field names, HTMLDoc annotations are schemaless, i.e. they can have varying numbers of fields, and different types for each field.

-All non-reserved fields are made available within the [`pattern.hbs`](https://github.com/Koded/htmldoc-example-bootstrap/blob/master/styleguide/pattern.hbs) template, for example:
+All fields are made available within the [`pattern.hbs`](https://github.com/Koded/htmldoc-example-bootstrap/blob/master/styleguide/pattern.hbs) template, for example:

 `index.html`: